Sushila Karki: Interim prime minister of Nepal (2025–2026)

 After the 2025 Generation Z-led anti-corruption protests forced Prime Minister K. P. Sharma Oli to resign, an interim government was needed and Karki's name was suggested by activists due to her political neutrality.
-Following a poll on the online communication platform Discord, protester server members selected Karki out of five options.
+Following a poll on the online communication platform Discord, protester server members selected Karki out of five options, making her the first government official to be selected online.
 The appointment was agreed upon during talks with the Nepalese army.

 Upon her recommendation, president Ram Chandra Poudel dissolved the Federal Parliament of Nepal on 12 September, and Karki was sworn in as interim Prime Minister based on article 61 of the Constitution of Nepal.
 She is the first woman in Nepal's history to hold the position of Prime Minister.

-Notable decisions as Prime Minister

-From 12 September 2025 to 12 October 2025
+Tenure

 Karki unveiled her cabinet beginning 15 September 2025.
-After taking her oath on 12 September, Karki vowed to bring peace, good governance, end corruption and conduct the fair general election after six months starting in March 2026.
+After taking her oath on 12 September, Karki vowed to bring peace, good governance, end corruption and conduct the fair general election in Nepal in six months starting in March 2026.
 In the same statement, she added those who died in the protests will be considered "martyrs".
 After her swearing-in, Prime Minister of India Narendra Modi, China’s foreign ministry spokesperson, and US Ambassador to Nepal Dean R. Thompson congratulated Karki on assuming the office of Prime Minister and affirmed their support to the interim government for peace and stability.
 On 13 September, Karki visited the hospitals of Kathmandu and met the injured Gen Z protesters, expressing solidarity and assuring them of government support.
 On 14 September, Karki promised to investigate vandalism during the protests and announced compensation to the injured protesters of NPR 1 million ($7,000).
 Families, however, feel that further steps are required to appropriately honor the sacrifice made by those deceased.
 On 15 September, Khenpo Sonam Tenphel, Speaker of the Tibetan Parliament-in-Exile and Sikyong Penpa Tsering of the Central Tibetan Administration extended his heartfelt congratulations to Karki.
 Both highlighted the close relationship between the Nepalese and Tibetans and expressed gratitude to country's government and citizens for providing facilities for Tibetan exiles' rehabilitation since 1959.

 On 25 September, Karki declared that government projects which were poorly planned and carried out on a modest budget or scale by the previous government will be abandoned.
 In order to raise money for repairing the infrastructure that was harmed during the Gen Z protests, she also announced the creation of a reconstruction fund.
 She further announced that the minimum voting age has been lowered from 18 to 16 years to increase youth voter participation for the upcoming election.
-On 29 September, Karki Government suspended and froze the passports of ex-prime minister K.P Sharma Oli, ex-Home Minister Ramesh Lekhak, along with three other government officials who worked under him including then-home secretary Gokarna Mani Duwadi, then-National Investigation Department chief Hutaraj Thapa, and then-chief district officer of Kathmandu, Chhabi Rijal.By 15 October, 14 writ petitions had been filed in the supreme court against Karki and her government.
+On 29 September, Karki Government suspended and froze the passports of ex-prime minister K. P. Sharma Oli, ex-Home Minister Ramesh Lekhak, along with three other government officials who worked under him including then-home secretary Gokarna Mani Duwadi, then-National Investigation Department chief Hutaraj Thapa, and then-chief district officer of Kathmandu, Chhabi Rijal.
+By 15 October, 14 writ petitions had been filed in the Supreme Court against Karki and her government.